fullstackjournalists/intro-to-coding-for-journalists/week4.md

 In our case, let's have total per-pupil expenditure be the Y axis and MCAS test scores be the X (horizontal) axis.

 That means wherever you see "protein" you're going to have to replace it with the column name for per-pupil expenditure, and wherever you see "calories" you're going to have to replace it with per-pupil expenditure.

+Once you have done this, reload http://localhost:9000 and see what you get.

+## Add, Commit, Push

+When you make substantial progress, it's a good time to add, commit, and push your changes.